 Temperature fluctuations can impact your scale’s accuracy because material expansion occurs when temperatures rise, and contraction happens when they drop.
 These changes can cause slight shifts in the scale’s internal components, leading to inaccurate readings.
 To maintain precision, keep your scale in a stable environment, away from direct sunlight or drafts.
 Regular calibration helps counteract these effects, ensuring your measurements stay consistent despite temperature changes.

-DURABLE.
-This mechanical food scale has a rugged steel body and shatter-proof crystal over the dial.
+【Robust Construction】This mechanical food scale has a rust resistant, heavy duty steel body and shatter-proof lens, designed to…

 As an affiliate, we earn on qualifying purchases.